QR Codes: The Lost Technology on the Rise…Again

-A quick response (QR) code is a quirky square matrix “barcode” that when scanned with technology on today’s smartphones will take a user directly to the specific information for each unique QR code such as a menu, and payment screen, or a webpage.
+A quick response (QR) code is a quirky square matrix “barcode” that when scanned with technology on today’s smartphones, will take a user directly to the specific information for each unique QR code such as a menu, payment screen, or a webpage.

 Unlike barcodes that reveal information only when scanned vertically, QR codes operate at an extremely high speed and can be scanned vertically or horizontally, and hold hundreds of times more information.

 QR codes were first developed in 1994 in a Japanese automobile factory for parts tracking purposes.
 However, with the lack of modern technology at that time, the QR craze had not caught up until recent years.

 In 2010, when the QR code was first made known to the mainstream society there were many interface and practicality issues that caused frustration and took ease of use out of the question which soon made users lack interest.